 What Happens to an Estate in Probate?

 While an estate is in probate, the executor or personal representative must secure and manage the assets.
 This may include getting certain assets into a physical location or taking steps to protect those assets.
 For instance, the executor would pay the utilities on a home or business property or other real estate.
 They might need to pay employees in a business owned by the decedent.

-The executor or personal representative also takes inventory, which may include searching for assets owned by the decedent.
+The executor or personal representative also determines the estate worth by taking inventory, which may include searching for assets owned by the decedent..
 They may need to liquidate some of the assets to pay any outstanding debts.
 This step can take a great deal of time, depending on the size of the estate and the complexity of the asset.
 For instance, it will take longer to sell a house than it would a vehicle.
 Many times, the court must approve such an action before it can be completed.

 Selling Assets in a Probate Estate